vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tabpane >}}

 {{% callout %}}
-**Important:** When working locally on Minikube, any workloads that you deploy to the Tanzu Application Platform will need to have their URL added to your `hosts` file.
+**Important:** When working locally on minikube, any workloads that you deploy to the Tanzu Application Platform will need to have their URL added to your `hosts` file.
 This will allow your HTTP calls to be routed correctly.
 {{% /callout %}}

-4. Finally, open the Minikube network tunnel.
+4. Open the minikube network tunnel.
 This tunnel allows Kubernetes services of type ‘LoadBalancer’ to be addressable from your PC's network.
 You will need to start this tunnel whenever you want to access resources on the Tanzu Application Platform.

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}